-The remaining industrial land in the town centre is allocated as "consider for release" from employment use and appropriate town centre uses are suitable if the current uses relocate.
+The remaining industrial land in the town centre is allocated as 'Consider for Release' from employment use and appropriate town centre uses are suitable if the current uses relocate.
 Generally the movement of industry out of the town centre is supported as this will allow for centre uses such as offices.
 There may, however, be some cases where sites for research and development of products or processes (B1b) and for light industrial uses (B1c) will be acceptable in the town centre as part of mixed use or office developments.

-Any change of this land from employment would be subject to BCCS Ppolicies EMP 1-5 and DEL2 (bullet points 1 and 2 and the final paragraph) which act to protect employment.
-Proposals for alternative uses on sites which are considered for release employment land will need to accord with the policies in this plan and policies set out in Walsall's Local Plan.
+Any change of this land from employment would be subject to BCCS Policies EMP 1-5 and DEL2 (bullet points 1 and 2 and the final paragraph), which act to protect employment.
+Proposals for alternative uses on sites that are 'consider for release' employment land will need to accord with the policies in this Plan and those set out in Walsall's Local Plan.

-- Walsall Town Centre Demand Study and Development Sites Assessment (July September 2015) DTZ.
-AAP2 - Walsall Employment Land Review (March 2016 April 2017) Walsall Council.
-AAP3 - Walsall Town Centre Characterisation Study (March 2016) Walsall Council.
+- Walsall Town Centre Demand Study and Development Sites Assessment (September 2015) DTZ. - Walsall Employment Land Review (April 2017) Walsall Council. - Walsall Town Centre Characterisation Study (March 2016) Walsall Council.

 The Council aims to protect active industrial uses within the centre, as set out in the policy, but where appropriate will provide support in finding alternative suitable premises or sites to aid in the relocation of industry out of the centre.
 This will be a particular priority for the Council where the location of industry is preventing the comprehensive approach to redevelopment of sites for centre uses.
-The identification of appropriate sites is supported by the Site Allocation Document which provides a portfolio of sites for industrial development.
-The delivery of former industrial sites within the centre for appropriate town centre uses will be supported by the Council in a number of ways as set out throughout the plan.
+The identification of appropriate sites is supported by the Site Allocation Document (SAD) which provides a portfolio of sites for industrial development.
+The delivery of former industrial sites within the centre for appropriate town centre uses will be supported by the Council in a number of ways as set out throughout the Plan.

 Indicator Target

-AAPB3.1 - Planning permissions granted 100% in accordance.
+AAPB3.1 - Planning permissions 100% in accordance.

-for the development of consider for
+granted for the development of consider

-release employment sites in accordance
+for release employment sites in

-with this policy.
+accordance with this policy.